 An eBook worth its price in gold can take several weeks to complete.
 However, once it is done, you have on you something that could fill your email list to the brim.

 Giving eBooks for free to your blog’s readers is a simple tactic to get closer to them before turning them into customers, hopefully.
 All you need is to get an eBook done, a pop-up and some quality blog posts to go with it.
 Offer this as an incentive to get the readers’ email addresses and you are well on your way.

 5. Live chats

-Implementing live chats in your Saas business can improve the signup rates for the site vistors tremendously.
-Visitors who are already chatting with you on your website tend to be very high qualified leads.
+Implementing live chats in your Saas business can improve the signup rates for the site visitors tremendously.
+Visitors who are already chatting with you on your website tend to be very highly qualified leads.

 It is a good impression to potential clients when they know they can ask quick initial questions before signing up.
 It also goes to show how customer-centred your Saas business is as proof that in case they need support you will be easily reachable.

 Do you have any other hacks to share with us?
 Let us know in the comments section below.